Politics of New England: Notable laws and political movements

-The New England states abolished the death penalty for robbery and burglary in the 19th century, before much of the rest of the United States.
+Abolition of slavery

+New England played a pioneering role in the abolitionist movement.
+Notably, Samuel Sewall's The Selling of Joseph, published in Boston in 1700, is widely recognized as the first anti-slavery tract printed in English in North America.
+This early publication contributed to the region's developing stance against slavery, with Massachusetts effectively abolishing the practice by 1783, significantly earlier than many other states.
+Boston subsequently became a vital hub for the 19-century national anti-slavery movement, hosting the founding of the New England Anti-Slavery Society in 1832 and serving as the publication base for William Lloyd Garrison's influential newspaper The Liberator.

+Abolition of the death penalty

+The New England state of Rhode Island was one of the first states to abolish the death penalty, doing so in 1852.
 New Hampshire was the final New England state to outlaw the practice, doing so in 2019.
 Although New Hampshire currently has one death row inmate, it has not held an execution since 1939.

 Connecticut and Rhode Island were the only states in the union not to ratify the Eighteenth Amendment to the United States Constitution, also known as prohibition.
-Prohibition became the law of the land on January 16, 1919.

 New Hampshire has no seatbelt law for persons over 18 years of age, no helmet law for motorcyclists, no mandatory auto-insurance law, and has neither an income tax nor a sales tax.

 Vermont, Maine and New Hampshire allow both the open and concealed carrying of a firearm without a permit.

 Massachusetts passed a ballot initiative (question 3) in the November 2012 election that legalized medical marijuana, effective January 1, 2013.
 Only people with debilitating diseases such as cancer, Parkinson's disease, or Alzheimer's can obtain a medical marijuana card.
 Massachusetts became the 18th state in the US to legalize the medical use of marijuana.
-Similar laws are also in place in four other New England States.
+Similar laws are also in place in every state in New England aside from New Hampshire.